Compliments, Concerns & Complaints Policy

 Provide new information or information/evidence not considered during the investigation of the original complaint and/or

-The appeal will be reviewed by the directors of Mr L’s Online English.com who after reviewing the case, will normally aim to provide a response within 15 working days of receipt of appeal.
+The appeal will be reviewed and after reviewing the case, we will normally aim to provide a response within 15 working days of receipt of appeal.
 Appeals may require a meeting with the complainant.

 Stage 2

-In the event of an appeal having met the criteria above being heard by directors of Mr L’s Online English.com, and if the complainant is able to justify that the appeal points raised were not satisfactorily resolved, there is a further point of appeal.
+In the event of an appeal having met the criteria above being heard by owners of Mr L’s Online English, and if the complainant is able to justify that the appeal points raised were not satisfactorily resolved, there is a further point of appeal.

 Stage 3